 The AFM provides immigration consulting services to members and non-members alike.
 However, petitioning for P2 Work Permits is a member-specific service, processed by AFM’s Canadian Office on behalf of Canadian AFM members exclusively.

 The P2 Work Permit

 For most musical work in the United States, musicians require a Classification P2 Work Permit, or other non-immigrant permit (detailed below).
-For some unpaid work, musicians may be eligible to enter the U.S. under B1 status.
+Also see—B1 Business class Visitor Visa.

 For specific information on what you will require and to download the application package, please see the links below:

 If you are not yet an AFM member, or if you just joined AFM specifically to obtain a P2, please contact: Cathy Lee—firstname.lastname@example.org, 416-391-5161 (toll free: 1 800 463-6333) ext.
 231.

 If you are an existing AFM member, please contact the P2 Department:

 Jill Léger—email@example.com, 416-391-5161 (toll free: 1 800 463-6333) ext.
 222 or Kaitlyn Vleming—firstname.lastname@example.org, 416-391-5161 (toll free: 1 800 463-6333) ext.
 234.

 If you would like to visit the AFM's Toronto office to have your P2 package reviewed with an Artist Immigration Administrator, please make an appointment with Jill or Kaitlyn in advance.
 Otherwise, you are welcome to drop it off at the reception desk during office hours, or send your P2 application package by courier, or Xpresspost, or mail.
 We do not accept applications by email or fax.